hisarciklilar/fun_fact_stats/README.md

 - This page aims to show learners of statistics some interesting facts about statistics by revealing where (or under which circumstances) the most commonly used statistical concepts originate from.

 - At the moment, there is a single story under this page.
 The intention is  to develop it further, adding more interesting facts over time.
-In that case, the "fun facts" page will have a list of topics and links to corresponding pages while each fun-fact story will be provided in a different page.
+In that case, the "fun facts" page will have a list of fun fact stories and links to corresponding pages while each fun-fact story will be provided on a different page.

 - Considering the structure described above, the top of the page starts with an informative path to the page (please note that at the moment "fun facts" page is the same as the "lady tasting tea" page, but this will change as more stories are added.)

 - Below the path, there is a set of keywords that the fun fact story covers.
 This will help the users to relate the story with the statistical concepts.
+These can later be used to introduce a search feature on the site.

 #### Fun stats page

-- There is a placeholder for this page on the website but the currently the only content is an under-construction-type image.
+- There is a placeholder for this page on the website but currently the only content is an under-construction-type image.

 - To encourage users to come back to the page, brief information is provided with text "stats game under construction" rather than a general message (which may become very discouraging).

 - It will be an interactive page which aids students in their learning by starting from the basic calculations and moving on to more complicated ones as students progress.

-- It will achive the above objective by creation of a simple interactive statistics game.
+- It will achieve the above objective by creation of a simple interactive statistics game.

 #### Motivational poster page